useflyyer/flyyer-docs/guides/php/wordpress.md

 ## Categories and variables

-By default we have defined **5 types of content pages** on Wordpress.
+We have defined **5 types of content pages** on Wordpress by default.
 Each one maps the most common fields from Wordpress to variables you can grab inside the Flayyer templates.

 ### Home / default